mdmonis25/Mastering-NodeJS/README.md

 >building a RESTFUL API respecting all methods
 >Dynamic Routing through Dynamic Path Parameter
 >We can group different requests on a same route

+### Video 14 -- Post Man:
+>Using postman because you cannot use patch,deleete etc. from browser